 Curious about rosehip seed oil?
-Here's everything you need to know about rosehip oil's many benefits, plus the beauty products that contain the ingredient.
+Here's everything you need to know about rosehip oil benefits for skin, plus the best beauty products that contain the ingredient.

 If you spend any time in the skincare aisle, you may have noticed more products that contain rosehip oil.
 The ingredient is derived from a cold-pressing process that removes oil from rosehips, the fruit just below the rose flower, explains New York City dermatologist Joshua Zeichner, MD.
 The result is an ultra-hydrating oil that has developed a cult following for its ability to nourish and soothe skin.

-Celebs approve of the buzzy ingredient, too: Lena Dunham and Hannah Bronfman both use skincare products that contain rosehip oil, and Kristin Cavallari told us it's one of the anti-agers she's using to avoid Botox.
+Celebs approve of rosehip seed oil, too: Lena Dunham and Hannah Bronfman both use skincare products that contain rosehip oil, and Kristin Cavallari told us it's one of the anti-agers she's using to avoid Botox.
 "I love [it] for fighting fine lines and dryness," she told Health in a previous interview.
 "I squeeze a full dropper into my hands and rub all over my face at night."

 Rosehip oil is packed with antioxidants and vitamins A and C, says Mara Weinstein Velez, MD, a member of the Women's Dermatologic Society.
 "It has anti-inflammatory properties, which can help reduce the redness associated with acne," she tells us.
 Those antioxidants help limit the production of free radials on skin caused by sun damage, she adds, delivering anti-aging benefits.